 Ugift is an easy, free-to-use service that lets family and friends give the meaningful gift of money into a DC College Savings Plan account.
 Saving for college can take a village, and Ugift makes it easy for Account Owners to get help from their network of family and friends.
 Instead of giving toys, clothes, or other traditional gifts that a child will outgrow, gift givers get the satisfaction of knowing that their generosity can make a lasting impression.
-Total Ugift contributions in 2018 totaled \$2,029,298.29 and benefitted 749 beneficiaries.
+Total Ugift contributions in fiscal year 2019 totaled \$6,408,846 and benefitted 1,446 beneficiaries.